-New Texting Program Helps With Opioid Addiction
+New Texting Program Helps with Opioid Addiction

-BALTIMORE (October 20, 2020) – 211 Maryland, a nonprofit dedicated to connecting health and human services to residents throughout the state of Maryland, is partnering with the Rx Abuse Leadership Initiative (RALI Maryland), an organization committed to finding solutions to help end the opioid crisis in Maryland, to launch the MDHope Texting Program to support those with opioid addiction.
+211 Maryland, a nonprofit dedicated to connecting health and human services to residents throughout the state of Maryland, is partnering with the Rx Abuse Leadership Initiative (RALI Maryland), an organization committed to finding solutions to help end the opioid crisis in Maryland, to launch the MDHope Texting Program to support those with opioid addiction.
 Marylanders suffering from opioid addiction and their family and friends can now text “MDHope” to 898-211 to be connected to information about opioid misuse and the services they need most.

 “In my role as a legislator, I have heard first-hand the horrific impact of the opioid crisis on our residents and families in Maryland, so I am excited and grateful to see RALI and 211Maryland working together to make it easier for those suffering with opioid addiction to get the help they need,” said Delegate Bonnie Cullison, District 19 Montgomery County.
 “I am optimistic that the new MDHope Texting Program will unite service providers and resources throughout the state under one text message 898-2-1-1 platform.
 I look forward to supporting the new MDHope Texting Program in any way I can and spreading awareness of this life-saving resource.”